 Local government Pages participating in the test can mark their posts as local alerts at their discretion.
 Pages can post up to 35 local alerts over a rolling 30-day period, and can mark a post as a local alert for up to six hours.
 This will not affect the ranking of posts in News Feed.
 Local alerts on Facebook are not meant to replace emergency alert systems.

 Today In Availability

 We hope to expand this new section for local news and community information more broadly soon.
-Our interactive map can show you where Today In is currently available.
+(Updated on August 13, 2019 at 1:36PM PT to remove link to an outdated map.)